Adelaide Sexual Health Centre

 You may be eligible for PEP if you have had any of the following risk exposures to HIV in the last 72 hours:

-If you think you may need PEP, contact the South Australian HIV PEP hotline on 1800 022 226.
+If a potential HIV exposure occurs in a community setting or a non-SA Health workplace, call the South Australian HIV PEP hotline on 1800 022 226.

-If a potential HIV exposure occurs in a SA Health workplace then the workplace blood and body fluid exposure management procedure should be followed.
+If a potential HIV exposure occurs in a SA Health workplace, then the workplace blood and body fluid exposure management procedure should be followed.